 1 2 3

-This should work on both Apache 2.2 and 2.4.
-If your OpenSSL doesn’t support the preferred modern ciphers (like the still very common 0.9.8), it will fall back to RC4 but your configuration is ready for the future.
+This works on both Apache 2.2 and 2.4.
+If your OpenSSL doesn’t support the preferred modern ciphers (like the still common 0.9.8), it will fall back gracefully but your configuration is ready for the future.

 Currently the default is

-The good news for Ubuntu admins is that they have back ported that option into their 2.2 packages – and set it to
+The good news for Ubuntu admins is that Ubuntu has back ported that option into their 2.2 packages – and set it to

 off by default – so you should be fine.
 The solution on Red Hat based OS (RHEL, Fedora, CentOS, Scientific Linux…) is setting an environment variable inside of your Apache startup script: